Perilous Reporting: The Growing Threat to Journalists in the Field

 — Kim Lane Scheppele, Laurance S. Rockefeller Professor of Sociology and International Affairs, Woodrow Wilson School and University Center for Human Values

-— Suzy Hansen, visiting Ferris Professor of Journalism, author, and contributing writer at The New York Times Magazine
+— Suzy Hansen, visiting Ferris Professor of Journalism in the Humanities Council, author, and contributing writer at The New York Times Magazine

-— Carol Giacomo, visiting Ferris Professor of Journalism and member of The New York Times’ editorial board
+— Carol Giacomo, visiting Ferris Professor of Journalism in the Humanities Council, and member of The New York Times’ editorial board

 — Gary Bass, Professor of Politics and International Affairs, Woodrow Wilson School